Police say the trend is the same in Londonderry and Salem.

 In Salem this summer, officers saw about four car thefts each week, according to Salem Deputy Police Chief Shawn Patten, and about 20 residential burglaries from July to early September.

-police are responding to more burglaries and other calls for service while officer staffing levels remain the same.
+In both Salem and Derry, police are responding to more burglaries and other calls for service while officer staffing levels remain the same.

 It has been about nine years since Derry added any new police officers to the ranks, Thomas said.
 The department currently has 57 sworn officers, though several are tied up in training programs or on medical leave, he said.